 3. Release Toxic Relationships From Your Life

 Leading on from self-love, releasing toxic relationships will help you to find a sense of inner peace.
 Anyone who makes you feel bad about yourself or questions your self-worth would fall into this category.
 Friends, partners, even family members can make us feel this way.
-Whilst it can sometimes be difficult to imagine standing up to these people, by doing so you are stepping into your power and taking away theirs.
+Whilst it can sometimes be difficult to imagine standing up to these people, by doing so, you are stepping into your power and taking away theirs.

 4. Own Your Shadow Self

 Our shadow self is made up of all the hidden and disowned parts of ourselves.
 None of us is wholly good or bad.
-Hopefully, we are the best that we can be but we all have elements to our personalities that we would perhaps rather weren’t there.
+Hopefully, we are the best that we can be, but we all have elements to our personalities that we would perhaps rather weren’t there.
 Shadow work allows us to uncover those parts of ourselves that we dislike or perhaps don’t know are there and own them.
 The idea is that we then become whole and can go on to live more creative and fulfilling lives.

 5. Know That You Are Enough

 This is the big one.
 Try looking in a mirror and saying the words ‘I am enough’ to yourself and see how you feel.
 It is truly liberating.
-So often we are raised to believe that we can’t be completely happy until we find love with another.
+So often, we are raised to believe that we can’t be completely happy until we find love with another.
 Well, I’m here to tell you it’s just not true.
 In fact, I would argue that we can’t be completely happy in a relationship until we feel whole on our own.
 I spent many years believing that a relationship would solve all my problems and guess what?
 I was wrong.
-When I finally met my then boyfriend I still had all my issues plus all the issues that stemmed from my looking for the answers in another person.
+When I finally met my then-boyfriend I still had all my issues plus all the issues that stemmed from my looking for the answers in another person.

 You are enough.
 You always have been and you always will be.
 Say it, think it and believe it every day in order to free yourself from self-sabotaging behaviours and self-destructive thought patterns.
-When you know that are enough, everyone else will see it too and that’s when you’ll see the positive impact on your career, your relationships and your overall health and wellbeing.
+When you know that is enough, everyone else will see it too and that’s when you’ll see the positive impact on your career, your relationships and your overall health and wellbeing.